timonoko/nokolis.py/README.md

 (str-raw (list 1 2 'a 'b)) ==> [1, [2, ['a', ['b', []]]]]

 And dynamic scoping in Lisp-1.
 To the best Nokolisp tradition.
 50 years old soon.
-I am 70.
+I am 70 soon.